Case Study

-Automated Parking Management with OCR-Enabled Vehicle Tracking and Automated Payment Processing
+Automated Parking Management with OCR Vehicle Tracking

 PparKing, a Swiss parking lot operator, deploys automated systems to detect vehicle occupancy and calculate parking duration i.e. the timeframe between premises entry and exit.
 The platform enables parking lot operators to manage and bill parking sessions with minimal manual intervention.
 Customers can then access the service through 2 payment channels:

-- Advance booking via the company's website using Twint, Switzerland's mobile payment solution
+1. Advance booking via the company's website using Twint, Switzerland's mobile payment solution

-- Pay-as-you-go parking without prior reservation.
+2. Pay-as-you-go parking without prior reservation.
 CCTV cameras monitor vehicle entry and exit points, tracking registration plates and dwell times whilst the system automatically generates invoices based on usage duration.

 At the point of engagement, PparKing operated an existing Laravel application that processed CCTV imagery via File Transfer Protocol (FTP) drive, performing image analysis to identify matching licence plate pairs, correlating entries and exits for individual vehicles before calculating parking duration and generating invoices accordingly.